rajarshi008/Scarlet/README.md

 |-o <output_folder>| For specifying the name of the folder in which samples are generated.
 |-h | Outputs the help.

-The formula file should contain a list of formulas (in prefix notation) along with the alphabet (see `formulas.txt`) to be used for generating the sample.
+The formula file should contain a list of formulas (in prefix notation) along with the alphabet (see `formulas.txt`) and should be located inside the `Scarlet` folder to be used for generating the sample.